rebelsky/sams-assorted-musings-reflections/prereg-2020S.md

 CS courses preferentially in the morning because it frees science students for afternoon lab.
 So let's soldier on.

-* Sejal Sutaria is teaching two sections of ENG-120, Literary Analysis.
+* SS is teaching two sections of ENG-120, Literary Analysis.
   There are eleven students in the 9:00 a.m. section and seven in the 11:00 a.m. section.
 I also note that four of the five sections of Literary Analysis seem to be in the morning [21].
-* Theresa Marx is teaching four sections of GRM-102L, Continuing German Lab [22].
+* TM is teaching four sections of GRM-102L, Continuing German Lab [22].
 There are twelve in the Thursday 10:00 a.m. section, four in the Thursday 11;00 a.m. section, one in the Friday 1:00 p.m. section, and none in the Friday 3:00 p.m. section.
 That last bit is surprising.
 But the class at 11:00 a.m.
 Thursday is.
 I thought no classes were allowed at 11:00 a.m. on Thursday.
-* Dan Reynolds is teaching four sections of GRM-222L, Continuing German II Lab.
+* DR is teaching four sections of GRM-222L, Continuing German II Lab.
 The section at 10:00 a.m.
 Thursday has three students.
   The section at 1:00 p.m.
 Thursday has two students.
 The section at 8:00 a.m.
 Friday has two students, and the section at 11:00 a.m.
   Friday has no students.
 I'm glad to see that German offers students multiple options, which makes conflicts less likely.
 And it's a lab, so I'm not going to try to make any conclusions.
-* Mariko Schimmel is teaching two sections of JPN-102, Beginning Japanese II.
+* MS is teaching two sections of JPN-102, Beginning Japanese II.
 The 10:00 a.m.
 MWF section has fifteen students.
 The 2:00 p.m.
 MWF section has eleven students.
 I see a slight preference for the morning.
-* Etsuko Onitake is teaching two sections of JPN-102L.
+* EO is teaching two sections of JPN-102L.
 The 10:00 a.m.
   TuTh section has nineteen students.
 The 2:00 p.m.
 TuTh section has seven students.
 That's a clear shift to the morning from the class distribution.
 Room for Tuesday/Thursday afternoon seminars?
   I'm not sure.
-* Brock Schmutzler is teaching two sections of MAT-133, Calculus II.
+* BS is teaching two sections of MAT-133, Calculus II.
 The MWF 1:00-2:20 section has thirty-four students.
 The 2:30-3:50 p.m. section has only sixteen.
 Is that the curse of Friday afternoon courses, or something else?
-* Gene Gaub is teaching two sections of MUS-112, Music Theory I lab.
+* GG is teaching two sections of MUS-112, Music Theory I lab.
   The 10:00 a.m.
 Tuesday section has seven students.
 The 3:00 p.m.
   Tuesday section has eleven students.
-* Andi Tracy is teaching two sections of NRS-250L, Neuroscience Lab.
+* AT is teaching two sections of NRS-250L, Neuroscience Lab.
   The Wednesday afternoon lab has twelve students.
 The Thursday afternoon lab has fourteen students.
 There's not enough difference to analyze.
-* David Zeiss is teaching two sections of PHE-100-19, Rock Climbing.
+* DZ is teaching two sections of PHE-100-19, Rock Climbing.
   Both are at the same time.
 I assume that 19A is in the first half of the semester and 19B is in the second half of the semester.
 There are seventeen students in the early-semester section and only four in the late-semester section.
-* Johanna Meehan is teaching two sections of PHI-111, Introduction to Philosophy.
+* JM is teaching two sections of PHI-111, Introduction to Philosophy.
 There are eighteen students in the 11:00 a.m.
 MWF section and eleven in the 3:00 p.m.
 MWF section.
 I'm guessing that the difference is due to the "avoid Friday afternoon" preference, or perhaps just a reluctance to take 3:00 p.m. classes.
-* Charlotte Christensen is teaching two sections of PHY-132L.
+* CC is teaching two sections of PHY-132L.
 Both the Wednesday afternoon and Thursday afternoon sections have fifteen students.
-* Danielle Lussier is teaching two sections of POL-101, Introduction to Political Science.
+* DL is teaching two sections of POL-101, Introduction to Political Science.
 There are thirty-two students in the 1:00 p.m.
   MWF section.
 There are only fourteen in the 3:00 p.m.
 MWF section.
   I think we're seeing a trend here.
-* Jennifer Snook is teaching two sections of SOC-111, Introduction to Sociology.
+* JS is teaching two sections of SOC-111, Introduction to Sociology.
 The 9:00 a.m.
 MWF section has fourteen students.
   The 11:00 a.m. section has sixteen students.
 That's close enough that I won't draw any conclusions.
-* Chris Olsen is teaching two sections of STA-209, Applied Statistics.
+* CO is teaching two sections of STA-209, Applied Statistics.
   The 8:30-9:50 a.m.
 MWF section has thirty-two students enrolled.
   The 10:00-11:20 a.m.
 MWF section has ten.
 Why?
 I'm sure that Chris could help me with some informative statistical analyses.
-* Shonda Kuiper is teaching two sections of STA-230, Introduction to Data Science.
+* SK is teaching two sections of STA-230, Introduction to Data Science.
 The 8:30-9:50 a.m.
 TuTh section has twenty-seven students.
 The 1:00-2:20 TuTh section has twenty-eight.
-* David Perez is teaching two sections of WRT-101.
+* DP is teaching two sections of WRT-101.
 The 10:00-10:50 a.m.
 Tuesday section has five students.
 The 1:00-1:50 Wednesday section has one student.
 I can't separate the day of the week from the time of day.